Wellbeing Resources for Members

 If you need further assistance, consider seeking professional support.

-The organisations listed below are completely independent of the Law Society and can provide crisis or emergency support as needed:
+The organisations listed below are independent of the Law Society and can provide crisis or emergency support:

 Samaritans of Singapore (SOS) 24-hr Hotline: 1800-221-4444